onedata/onedata-documentation/docs/user-guide/shares.md

 associated with them, even though they are effectively shared.
 :::

-After the successful Share creation, a directory details panel with the **Shares** tab will appear containing a list of Shares created for a selected file or directory.
+After the successful Share creation, a right-side details panel with the **Shares** tab will appear containing a list of Shares created for a selected file or directory.

 ![Shares panel](../../images/user-guide/shares/sharing-shares-panel.png#screenshot)